Skip to content

 Morning Calm: Releasing Anxiety Into God's Hands

-A gentle prayer guide to help you bring your worry to Jesus first thing in the morning, before the day's demands take hold.
-This guide walks you through adoration, confession, thanksgiving, and supplication—creating space for anxiety to be named and released into God's care.
+A gentle prayer guide to help you hand your worries to Jesus first thing in the morning, before the day's weight settles in.
+You'll find stillness in His presence and permission to breathe.

 Morning Feeling anxious